What Gifts Pay For

 Here is what different amounts can pay for:

-$50 covers the cost of a child in need in a classroom or youth group, giving hands-on practice of essential safety skills.
+$50 covers the cost of teaching a child in need in a classroom or youth group, giving hands-on practice of essential safety skills.

-$130 provides a scholarship to full-force parent-child workshop for a very low-income family so a child can practice self-defense skills along with everyday safety skills.
+$130 provides a scholarship to a full-force parent-child workshop for a very low-income family so a child can practice self-defense skills along with everyday safety skills.

-$500 provides long-distance safety training via email and Skype to an organization serving youth in a developing country.
+$500 provides long-distance safety coaching via email and Skype to an organization serving youth in a developing country.

-$850 covers the cost of a parent-child workshop for families in a school, housing project in a very low income neighborhood, or community organization.
+$850 covers the cost of a parent-child workshop for 20 families in a school, housing project in a very low income neighborhood, or community organization.

-$1,000 covers the cost of creating and making widely accessible a new free safety article that will increase the safety of thousands of people from all over the world– you can even request your topic!
+$1,200 covers the cost of creating and making widely accessible a new free safety article that will increase the safety of thousands of people from all over the world– you can even request a topic important to you!

-$1,200 provides a staff training to an organization serving people with disabilities so that they can learn how to integrate Kidpower skills into their ongoing activities.
+$1,800 provides a staff training to an organization serving people with disabilities so that they can learn how to integrate Kidpower skills into their ongoing activities.